DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

     The four files below are generated into a directory named `output` (generated by the script):

-    - webSecurity.xml contains the mapping between Liberty J2EE ODM roles and Cognito User Pool groups and users:
+    - `webSecurity.xml` contains the mapping between Liberty J2EE ODM roles and Cognito User Pool groups and users:
-      * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
+      * `rtsAdministrators`/`resAdministrators`/`resExecutors` ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
-    - openIdWebSecurity.xml contains two openIdConnectClient Liberty configurations:
+    - `openIdWebSecurity.xml` contains two openIdConnectClient Liberty configurations:
       * for web access to Decision Center an Decision Server consoles using userIdentifier="client_id" with the Authorization Code flow
       * for the rest-api call using userIdentifier="client_id" with the client-credentials flow
-    - openIdParameters.properties configures several features like allowed domains, logout, and some internal ODM openid features
+    - `openIdParameters.properties` configures several features like allowed domains, logout, and some internal ODM openid features
-    - OdmOidcProviders.json configures the connection to the RES Console using the Client Credentials grant type
+    - `OdmOidcProviders.json` configures the connection to the RES Console using the Client Credentials grant type

 4. Create the Cognito authentication secret